Envelope Encryption

 • AWS Organizations Integration

-• natively integrates with AWS Organizations and enumerates all the AWS accounts.
+• Natively integrates with AWS Organizations and enumerates all the AWS accounts.

 • SSO access to AWS accounts and cloud applications